Framed cohomological Hall algebras and cohomological stable envelopes: Abstract

 associated with the inclusion

-Considering all these maps together, one gets a map $\bm\psi: \HhQ\to \CoHAQ$.
-In the main theorem of this article, we show: \begin{thm*}[\ref{main theorem}] The map $\bm\psi: \HhQ\to \CoHAQ_{\tau}$ is an injective morphism of graded algebras. \end{thm*} The subscript $\tau$ in the notation refers to the fact that the algebra structure on $\CoHAQ$ is appropriately twisted, although in a naive and geometrically meaningful way.

-In words, the theorem above says that the map $\bm\psi$ realizes the cohomology of Nakajima varieties as a subalgebra of the framed CoHA $\CoHAQ_{\tau}$, and on this subalgebra CoHA's multiplication is identified with taking stable envelopes.
+With this background, we can finally compare the algebra structures on $\HhQ$ and $\CoHAQ$.
+Firstly, consider the map $\bm\psi: \HhQ\to \CoHAQ$ obtained by taking direct sums of \eqref{nonabelian stable envelope}.
+The main result of the article is the following: \begin{thm*}[\ref{main theorem}] The map $\bm\psi: \HhQ\to \CoHAQ_{\tau}$ is an injective morphism of graded algebras. \end{thm*} The subscript $\tau$ in the notation refers to the fact that the algebra structure on $\CoHAQ$ is appropriately twisted, although in a simple and geometrically meaningful way.
+In words, the theorem above says that the map $\bm\psi$ realizes the cohomology of Nakajima varieties as a subalgebra of the framed CoHA $\CoHAQ_{\tau}$, and on this subalgebra, CoHA's multiplication is identified with taking stable envelopes.

-An interesting application of the previous theorem is the production of an explicit inductive formula for the stable envelopes of Nakajima varieties.
+An an interesting application of the previous theorem, we produce an explicit inductive formula for the stable envelopes of Nakajima varieties.
 The map $\bm\psi$ allows giving a tautological presentation of the stable envelopes by setting

 This map has as target a localization of the tautological ring $H_{T_\w}([T^*\Rep(\vi,\w)/G_\vi])$ and it restricts to $\text{Stab}_{\mathfrak{C}}$ on $\naka(\vi,\w)\subset [T^*\Rep(\vi,\w)/G_\vi]$.

 Applying Theorem $\ref{main theorem}$, we show that for every fixed component $F\subset \naka(\vi,\w)^A$ and chamber $\mathfrak{C}$, there are $k=\text{dim}(A)$ decompositions $\vi=\vi_1+\vi_2$, $\w=\w_1+\w_2$, fixed components $F_1\subset \naka(\vi_1,\w_1)^{A_1}$, $F_2\subset \naka(\vi_2,\w_2)^{A_2}$ and chambers $\mathfrak{C}^1$, $\mathfrak{C}^2$ such that $A=A_1\times A_2$ and